Donald Trump says he’s a target of special counsel’s criminal probe into 2020 election aftermath | KRDO

 A number of Trump lawyers also have spoken to federal investigators.
 Last month, Trump’s former attorney Rudy Giuliani met with investigators for a voluntary interview over two days that covered a range of topics, including the tumultuous December 2020 meeting that he attended, CNN previously reported.

-Giuliani’s lawyer, Robert Costello, tells CNN that Giuliani has not received a target letter.
+Giuliani’s lawyer, Robert Costello, told CNN that Giuliani has not received a target letter.

+The grand jury investigating 2020 election interference is meeting Tuesday at the federal courthouse in Washington, DC.

 The-CNN-Wire

-Note: This story has been updated with additional reporting and developments.